 Seikai no Senki, as you all know, continues from where its prequel series Seikai no Monshou aka Crest of the Stars left off, and so the basic premise and setting is the same here too.
 Humankind is under attack by the Abh Empire, and it is up to United Mankind and their allies to stave off the impending advance after a temporary ceasefire...wait, that's wrong, you say?
 I didn't actually say anything incorrect here...oh, wait, I forgot - silly me - this story is told from the invaders' perspective, and it's them that you're supposed to root for.

 Seriously though, given just how disapproving I was of Crest of the Stars (scoring it a 1/10 in my review), you might wonder why I even bothered with the sequel.
 Even I'm not sure - my best guess would be that I was trying to give this show a second chance - a fool's errand, in hindsight.
 My reasoning was probably that this time, there was at least some legitimate scope to actually be able to put aside one's moral objections - temporarily, at least - and simply regard the show in terms of the battle itself.
-Unfortunately though, this state of affairs doesn't last for long, and it isn't long before the god-awful politics creep right back, and ruin the experience even from an amoral perspective.
+Unfortunately though, this state of affairs doesn't last for long, and it isn't long before the horrible politics creep right back, and ruin the experience even from an amoral perspective.

 The show starts off getting you up to speed with the current status quo, as well as the military logistics of the Abh fleet.
 It also introduces you to the crew of the attack ship Basroil captained by our lead character Lafiel Abriel, with our other lead Lin Jinto serving as a supply officer.
 A Terran combat veteran called Samson is notably part of the bridge crew, along with Ekuruya, a somewhat withdrawn and introverted Abh girl who seems overly attached to Jinto's pet cat, and another Abh lady whose name I forget.
 Also introduced are the various Abh military commanders whom I'll get to later.
 The show wastes no time getting into combat mode, and before you know it the introductions are over and you're thrust into the immediacy of the war.
 One thing that the Seikai series as a whole does deserve credit for is its pacing.

-On the other hand, blatantly sadistic characters like Crown Prince Abriel and Baroness Spoor or even the Bebaus twins, who would have clearly been the villains in just about any other narrative, are not only never (willingly) made to look bad, but rather made to look like eccentric geniuses whose outawrdly obnoxious antics belie just how "wonderful" and compassionate they supposedly are beneath the surface.
-The show accomplishes this with its singularly worst act of hypocrisy - while it's abundantly clear to any rational person that these commanders took many of their decisions with a callous and blatant disregard for human life, their actions are ultimately justified by the show on grounds that these decisions somehow end up working out for the best.
+On the other hand, blatantly sadistic characters like Crown Prince Abriel and Baroness Spoor or even the Bebaus twins, who would have clearly been the villains in just about any other narrative, are not only never (intentionally) made to look bad, but rather made to look like eccentric geniuses whose outwardly obnoxious antics belie just how "wonderful" and compassionate they supposedly are beneath the surface.
+The show accomplishes this with its singularly worst act of hypocrisy - while it's abundantly clear to any rational person that these commanders took many of their decisions with a callous and blatant disregard for human lives, their actions are ultimately justified by the show on grounds that these decisions somehow end up working out for the best.
 The exact same issue loomed in Crest of the Stars as well, but Banner of the Stars takes this to a whole new level.

 To make things worse, the show doesn't just leave things be even here: even when the crew are on their down-time and just breathing, either reflecting on their lot or even just making small talk, the show takes every opportunity to further illustrate the Abh's greatness and the humans' inferiority.
 It's not nearly as bad as in Crest of the Stars - but it's there, believe me.
 Point is, it completely ruins the whole experience, even if you were completely willing to overlook the underlying immorality of the narrative - it's like the show is trying its hardest to not let you enjoy even a single moment of it unless you wholeheartedly buy into its twisted stand.

-Let me get into that last point a little more here, because it's here that the show carries out its perhaps craftiest sleight-of-hand.
+Let me get into this point a little more here, because it's here that the show carries out its perhaps craftiest sleight-of-hand.
 Jinto reflects upon his lot in life, the position he's been thrust into, and his possible career options from that point on.
 Lafiel also shares some of the decisions she's made about her own future.
-Throughout the span of that discussion, their relative lack of freedom and legroom gets brought up time and again, given how pervasively it is a part of their reality.
-But under no circumstances is the Abh system, which is actually the root cause of their plight, ever brought into question or criticised.
+Throughout the span of that discussion, their relative lack of freedom and legroom within their position as Abh nobility gets brought up time and again, given just how pervasively it is a part of their reality.
+But under no circumstances is the Abh system itself, which is actually the root cause of their plight, ever brought into question or criticised.
 The most dumbfounding moment is when Jinto briefly contemplates giving up his title as Count of Hyde and simply returning to his homeworld, but then decides against it because he thinks the people would look down upon him for chickening out of his role as their overlord.
 Are you KIDDING me?!
 The people of Martine long for Independence from Abh dominion, and if an involuntarily-appointed governor were to turn down that post and return home, that would make a bold and heroic political statement against the Abh, and the people would have welcomed him home as a goddamned HERO!!
 Nope, Jinto has no choice (in his own mind, at least) but to continue in his dual roles as a petty officer in the Star Forces on one hand, and a puppet figurehead for Abh rule on his homeworld on the other.
 Interestingly though, there is one character (and an Abh one at that, to boot) who implicitly criticises the ways of the royals, but unfortunately that is just played away (by the show) as merely a personal insult over a previously-borne grudge, and never seriously explored later on.